Resources

 Minor Chips

-Just because a chip is small doesn’t mean it won’t progress into something a little more serious.
+Just because a chip is small doesn’t mean it won’t progress into something more serious.
 Be sure to seek help and treatment after small chips to get them fixed up right away and reduce the risk of potential problems.

 Major Chips